Bob Bradley: Los Angeles FC

 On July 27, 2017, Bradley was announced as the team's first head coach for the inaugural season of Los Angeles FC, an expansion MLS team that started playing in the 2018 season.
 On March 4, 2018, Los Angeles FC won 1–0 against the Seattle Sounders in the team's first ever game.
 It was Bradley's first domestic club job since leaving Chivas USA for the USMNT in 2006.

 During Bradley's time in Los Angeles, he established LAFC as a leading club in the league, guiding the club to the post-season in their first three seasons of existence.
 In 2019, the Black and Gold amassed the most points at that time in MLS history with 72, winning the Supporters' Shield in the process.
 The club lost to the Seattle Sounders in that year's conference final, 2–1.

 On November 18, 2021, 11 days after LAFC failed to qualify for the playoffs for the first time, Bradley and Los Angeles FC parted ways.

 Toronto FC

-On November 24, 2021, Bradley was announced as head coach and sporting director of Toronto FC, reuniting with his son Michael, who has been the club's captain since 2015.
+On November 24, 2021, Bradley was announced as head coach and sporting director of Toronto FC, reuniting with his son Michael, who had been the club's captain since 2015.
 He tied 1–1 at FC Dallas on his debut the following February 26, concluding his first season in second-from-bottom in the Eastern Conference; the team signed Italian international trio Domenico Criscito, Lorenzo Insigne and Federico Bernardeschi in July 2022.

 Bradley's Toronto FC won the delayed 2020 Canadian Championship on June 5, 2022, with a penalty shootout win over Forge FC in Hamilton, Ontario.
-The following month, they lost the 2022 edition to Vancouver Whitecaps FC on the same method.
+The following month, they lost the 2022 edition to the Vancouver Whitecaps on the same method.

 On June 26, 2023, Toronto FC announced that it had parted ways with Bradley after a 3W-10D-4L record to start the season.